Reading Time: 12 minutes

 Post-Sound Bath Practices

-Sound Bath Therapy vs. Other Therapies
+Sound Bath Therapy Compared to Other Healing Approaches

 Comparison with Music Therapy